Beach Camping Checklist – Essential Things to Bring

 3. Camp tarps

-The beach can be a wet and windy place sometimes.
-Therefore, having a sturdy camp tarp on your gear list can make a big difference when the weather just doesn’t want to cooperate.
+The beach can be wet and windy sometimes.
+Therefore, having a sturdy camp tarp on your gear list can make a big difference when the weather doesn’t cooperate.

 You may also want to pack some extra tent stakes to help anchor your tarp in the sand.